barban-dev/midea_inventor_dehumidifier/README.md

 Prerequisites
 -------------
-In order to control the EVA II PRO WiFi Smart Dehumidifier appliance using the provided python library, first of all it is necessary to download and install the official App, in order to register a valid user to the cloud platform (a valid email address is required).
+In order to control the EVA II PRO WiFi Smart Dehumidifier appliance using the provided Python library, first of all it is necessary to download and install the official App, in order to register a valid user to the cloud platform (a valid email address is required).
 The official companion Apps are available on Google's and Apple's App Stores:
 * [Google Play](https://play.google.com/store/apps/details?id=com.inventor)
 * [Apple Store](https://itunes.apple.com/gr/app/invmate-ii/id1109243423)